angular/angular/aio/content/guide/router-tutorial-toh.md

 ### _Resolve_: pre-fetching component data

-In the `Hero Detail` and `Crisis Detail`, the app waited until the route was activated to fetch the respective hero or crisis.
+In the `Hero Detail` and `Crisis Detail`, the application waited until the route was activated to fetch the respective hero or crisis.

 If you were using a real world API, there might be some delay before the data to display is returned from the server.
 You don't want to display a blank component while waiting for the data.